tylerc122/SmartSignals/README.md

 > _Can a reinforcement-learning agent learn to run a single intersection better than a modern, rule-based, actuated controller?_

-The answer is **yes—by a dramatic margin.** Through comprehensive validation across diverse conditions, the trained PPO agent achieves:
+The answer is **yes, by a dramatic margin.** Through comprehensive validation across diverse conditions, the trained PPO agent achieves:

 - **94.1% improvement** in average wait time vs industry-standard actuated controllers
 - **80.5% improvement** in worst-case wait time vs industry-standard actuated controllers